SLAB-NLP/Doc-Structure-Parser/README.md

 1. Clustering evaluation:
    - [`generate_intruder_test.py`](utils/generate_intruder_test.py): prepare the data for crowdsourcing experiment, testing if an intruder can be detected out of 9 other titles from the same cluster.
 The output files match the expected format for Mechanical Turk HITs.
+     ```
+     python generate_intruder_test.py --path PREDICTIONS --out_dir OUT_DIR [--override]
+     ```
    - Next, you need to run on your own the experiments on Mechanical Turk (or any other crowd sourcing platform).
    - [`intruder_eval.py`](utils/intruder_eval.py): assuming the output format of mechanical turk, this script receives as an input a path to directory with all the batches results, accumulating them into accuracy and confidence measures for the intrusion detection.
+     ```
+     python utils/intruder_eval.py --path CROWDSORCING_ANNOTATIONS_DIRECTORY
+     ```
-2. Grounding evaluation: we supply a script that evaluates precision, recall and F1 scores, given some gold labels, along with comparison to two baselines (random and predict the most frequent class).
-To use this evaluation you need to supply gold labels
+2. Grounding evaluation: we supply a script that given some gold labels, evaluates precision, recall and F1 scores, along with comparison to two baselines (random and predict the most frequent class).
+   - [`grounding_eval.py`](utils/grounding_eval.py): you need to supply gold labels that match the `meta_filtered.csv` format, with one additional column of 'gold_title'.
+If the gold titles are different from the cluster representatives, you also need to supply path to a json file describing a mapping from representatives to gold titles.
+     ```
+     python utils/grounding_eval.py --predictions PREDICTIONS --gold GOLD_LABELS --out_dir OUT_DIR [--toc_mapping TOC_MAPPING]
+     ```

 ## Debugging